-As workforce services continues to evolve after the COVID-19 pandemic, adult and dislocated worker services will continue to evolve to best serve our customers.
+As workforce services continues to evolve, adult and dislocated worker services will continue to evolve to best serve our customers.
 As mentioned in previous sections, workforce services will continue in a hybrid model of service delivery.
 This model allows service delivery 24/7 through websites and social media.
 In addition, in person services are available.